Maceris/Ikala-Plugins/EntityComponentSystem/README.md

 * World coordinates for physics simulations
 * Graphics information for rendering the entity

+### Creating your own

+You can create your own component by creating a subclass of Component.
+Due to a workaround of Java's type erasure, you'll have to supply its own class as a type parameter, so creating a new class will look like this:
+`public class SampleComponent extends Component<SampleComponent>`.

 ## System

 Systems perform actions on entities that have relevant components.
 They could be independent services or